From early on I always wanted to know how to paint eyes. You know, to add some life to them. To make them seem more real.

 Here I've prepared a page in my journal by basecoating it in DecoArt Soft Peach.
 I've used DecoArt Americana acrylics throughout this project.
 To complete it you'll need the following brushes: #12 flat, 10/0 liner, #4 filbert, 1/4-inch domed round.

-The line drawing can be downloaded here.
+The line drawing for the "how to paint eyes" tutorial can be downloaded here.

 1. Trace out the line drawing onto tracing paper.
 Lightly transfer the main outline of the eye as well as the upper eyelid crease.
 Basecoat the eye area with a few coats of White using the filbert.